-Well Dressing is a Peak District tradition, in which wells are decorated with natural materials, such as flower petals, moss, fruit skins and seeds; to create fantastic designs.
+Well Dressing is a Peak District tradition, in which wells are decorated with natural materials, such as flower petals, moss, fruit skins and seeds to create intricate and visually stunning designs.

 Wirksworth has celebrated the once Pagan custom since 1827, to celebrate the first piped water into the town.
-It continues today as a unique spectacle for locals and visitors and involves many groups, schools, churches and individuals.
+It continues today as a unique spectacle for locals & visitors.

-It is believed Well Dressing began, as a Pagan custom to make sacrifice to water Gods.
+It is believed Well Dressing began, as a Pagan custom to make sacrifice to the water gods.
 People believed that without this sacrifice, the water would no longer flow and lead to famine.

 Special Thanks goes to Margaret Pearson, organiser of the Well Dressings.

 BANK HOLIDAY Weekend